anhcraft/OreProcessor/README.md

 Ore Processor is a semi-premium plugin with open source and paid support.

 > - Purchases are final
-> - Support is only provided for customers and plugin contributors only
+> - Support is only provided for customers

 ## License